gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Places like the McKechnie Institute were often provided to keep idle fisherfolk off the sauce and that's idle, by the way, as in not working and not work-shy since, even back then, the herring shoals and weather could be erratic.

 A small fleet still operates out of the harbour where the water is largely given over to the leisurely, these days.
-There's no longer a ferry, neither, but boats set sail to see Ailsa Craig.
+There's no longer a ferry, neither, although boats set sail to see Ailsa Craig.
 Ailsa what?

 If you do take a trip to Ailsa Craig, look back at the land to see if you can see Sawney Bean's old house.
 Sawney Bean?